China's ZTE To Pay $1 Billion Fine To Settle U.S. Trade Case

 But last month, President Trump tweeted that "too many jobs in China" were being lost because of the U.S. action and that he had instructed the Commerce Department to find a solution.

-On Thursday, Ross told CNBC that ZTE had agreed to pay the $1 billion penalty and to bring in a U.S. team to oversee the company's compliance.
-Under the deal, the company will also set aside $400 million in escrow to cover any future violations and change its board of directors and executive team, CNBC reported.
+On Thursday, Ross said ZTE had agreed to pay the $1 billion penalty and to bring in a U.S. team to oversee the company's compliance.
+Under the deal, the company will also set aside $400 million in escrow to cover any future violations and change its board of directors and executive team.

-Ross added, "We think this settlement, which brought the company — a $17 billion company — to its knees, more or less put them out of business, now they're accepting having this compliance team in, whole new management, whole new board, should serve as a very strong deterrent not only for them but for other potential bad actors."
+In the CNBC interview, Ross added: "We think this settlement, which brought the company — a $17 billion company — to its knees, more or less put them out of business, now they're accepting having this compliance team in, whole new management, whole new board, should serve as a very strong deterrent not only for them but for other potential bad actors."